 As requested by the AFM, ING has reviewed a significant part of the files of clients who bought interest rate derivatives.
 In December 2015, the AFM concluded that Dutch banks may have to re-assess certain client files, potentially including certain derivative contracts that were terminated prior to April 2014 or other client files.
 As advised by the AFM, the Minister of Finance appointed a Committee of independent experts (the "Committee") which has established a uniform recovery framework for Dutch SME clients with interest rate derivatives.
-ING has adopted this recovery framework and has reassessed individual files against this framework.
-ING has taken an additional provision for the financial consequences of the recovery framework.
+ING has adopted this recovery framework and has reassessed individual files against this framework, ING has taken an additional provision for the financial consequences of the recovery framework.
 In 2017, ING has informed the majority of the relevant clients whether they are in scope of the recovery framework, and thus eligible for compensation, or not.
 Because implementation by ING of the uniform recovery framework encountered delay, ING has previously offered advance payments to customers out of the existing provision.
 As of December 2018, all customers in scope of the uniform recovery framework have received an offer of compensation from ING (including offers of no compensation).
-As of 1 July 2019, the required process under the uniform recovery framework had been completed for approximately 99% of all customers in scope.
+In July 2020, the independent derivative dispute committee rejected all claims by the client against ING in ING's last open file under the uniform recovery framework.".